Anthony-Wang79/anthony-wang79.github.io/_pages/bio.md

 ------
 - Ph.D. in Economics (Elite Ph.D.
 Program), Fudan University, 2023-2027 (Expected)
 - B.A. in Economics, Fudan University, 2019-2023
-  - Graduation with the Highest Honors
+  - Graduation with the Highest Honor

 Honors, Awards & Fellowships
 ------